newbie2019-hub/SETUP-CAPSTONE/README.md

  #To access check the url given after running the npm run serve command
 ```
+2. Open Xampp and run Apache and MySql

-2. Create a database on localhost/phpmyadmin called 'touchless-info-kiosk'
+3. Create a database on localhost/phpmyadmin called 'touchless-info-kiosk'

- 2.1 Navigate to capstone-be (Laravel - Backend) folder then open a terminal / command prompt and run the following command and open in the browser
+4. Navigate to capstone-be (Laravel - Backend) folder then open a terminal / command prompt and run the following command and open in the browser
 ```bash

  #Install dependencies